rails/rails/guides/source/active_support_core_extensions.md

 INFO: The predicate for strings uses the Unicode-aware character class `[:space:]`, so for example U+2029 (paragraph separator) is considered to be whitespace.

 WARNING: Note that numbers are not mentioned.
-In particular 0 and 0.0 are **not** blank.
+In particular, 0 and 0.0 are **not** blank.

 For example, this method from `ActionDispatch::Session::AbstractStore` uses `blank?` for checking whether a session key is present: